 Bad for Romney.
-Not so bad for his rivals or for Etch-A-Sketch – their stock more than doubled in one day.
+Not so bad for his rivals or for Etch-A-Sketch -- their stock almost doubled in one day.
 The toy is at the center of the election campaign dust-up created late Wednesday afternoon when Romney’s senior campaign adviser, Eric Fehrnstrom, said the campaign would “hit a reset button” in the general election if Romney became the GOP nominee.
 He added, “It’s almost like an Etch-A-Sketch – you can kind of shake it up and we start all over again.”

 Within minutes, it seemed, both Rick Santorum and Newt Gingrich pounced.
 Holding an Etch-a-Sketch in his hands, Santorum said, “Governor Romney is interested in saying whatever is necessary to win the election and when the game changes, he’ll change.”

-Since it was first released in 1959, well over 100 million Etch-A-Sketch toys have been sold, according to Tim Walsh, a toy expert and author of Timeless Toys: Classic Toys and the Playmakers Who Created Them, on Thursday morning.
-But clearly, a lot more Etch-A-Sketches are now flying, sailing, leaping out of stores.
+Since it was first released in 1959, over 100 million Etch-A-Sketch toys have been sold, according to Tim Walsh, a toy expert and author of Timeless Toys: Classic Toys and the Playmakers Who Created Them, on Thursday morning.
+But clearly, since yesterday afternoon, a lot more Etch-A-Sketches are flying, sailing, leaping out of stores.

-One buyer told Ohio Art on Thursday morning that it sold roughly double the number of average units yesterday, according to Larry Killgallon, senior vice president of marketing and product development at Ohio Art.
+One buyer told Ohio Art this morning that it sold roughly double the number of average units yesterday, according to Larry Killgallon, senior vice president of marketing and product development at Ohio Art.

 At this rate, look for bucketloads of Etch-A-Sketches to be handed out during the next few Santorum or Gingrich campaign stops.
 As for the Democrats, the Associated Press has already described them as “positively giddy” over the Etch-A-Sketch gaffe, as it “gave them an opening to resurrect a familiar story line that the former Massachusetts governor will take any position on an issue to get elected.”

-The Ohio Art Company, which has made the Etch-A-Sketch for over 50 years (and added various updates over the years), said in a statement yesterday, “We’re pleased with the added attention being drawn to Etch-A-sketch, truly one of the most recognizable, iconic and fun toys ever developed… It’s always sold well with today’s consumer.
+The Ohio Art Company, which has made the Etch-A-Sketch for over 50 years (and added various updates to it over the years), said in a statement, “We’re pleased with the added attention being drawn to Etch-A-sketch, which is truly one of the most recognizable, iconic and fun toys ever developed… It’s always sold well with today’s consumer.
 It is too early to tell, but we are hopeful to see if there is an uptake in the sales, given this recent exposure.”

 Here’s more on the toy that’s getting its new shot in the sun: